MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 # Update a Common Data Model data source to use Delta tables

-Take an existing Azure Data Lake data source with Common Data Model tables and update it to use Delta tables.
+Update an existing data connection that reads tables in Common Data Model format to read the same tables in Delta format.

 [!INCLUDE [delta-lake-info](./includes/delta-lake-info.md)]